Maruhitori/Maruhitori/README.md

 ### → What tools i'm using?

-I'm using Godot as my main engine, Blender for modeling, Aseprite for UI sprites, FL Studio for creating soundtrack and Audacity for creating sound effects
+I'm using Godot as my main engine, Blender for modeling, Aseprite for sprites, FL Studio for creating soundtrack and Audacity for creating sound effects

 ### → How to reach me?